-The brake system warning light will also come on when you set your parking brake, and it will stay on if your parking brake doesn't release fully.
+When the ignition is on, the brake system warning light will also come on when you set your parking brake.
+The light will stay on if your parking brake doesn't release fully.
 If it stays on after your parking brake is fully released, it means you have a brake problem.